How Breaking a Lease Can Affect Your Credit

 You can expect your landlord to take legal action if you move out before your lease ends without taking care of your lease breaking fee or any other outstanding balance.
 If your landlord currently reports rent payments to the credit bureaus, they can add the delinquent balance directly to your credit report.

-Or, your landlord may hire a collection agency to pursue you for the remainder of the lease balance or file a lawsuit in small claims court to obtain a judgment against you.
+Your landlord could also hire a collection agency to pursue you for the remainder of the lease balance, or file a lawsuit in small claims court to obtain a judgment against you.
 Either a debt collection or judgment can wind up on your credit report and severely damage your credit score.